 Transportation for seniors in Virginia Beach

-Virginia Beach primarily relies on personal vehicles for transportation, with 80% of households owning a car, but the city also offers public transportation via Hampton Roads Transit, including buses and light rail service that connects Virginia Beach and Norfolk.
+Virginia Beach primarily relies on personal vehicles for transportation, but the city also offers public transportation via Hampton Roads Transit, including buses and light rail service that connects Virginia Beach and Norfolk.

-Seniors, aged 60 and above and disabled residents, in Virginia Beach can utilize HRT’s Paratransit services for door-to-door transportation and take advantage of the city’s low-cost shuttle services through the Senior Services Transportation Program.
+In Virginia Beach, seniors aged 60 and above and disabled residents can utilize HRT’s Paratransit services for door-to-door transportation and take advantage of the city’s low-cost shuttle services through the Senior Services Transportation Program.
 The shuttle service requires advance registration and operates daily but with a first come, first serve service.

 Virginia Beach has a population of 437,994 residents and ranks 45th among the most walkable large cities in the US.[02]
 Although the city is not known for its overall walkability, some areas like the resort area and older neighborhoods such as Point O’Woods, Green Run, and Lake Smith Terrace, offer more pedestrian-friendly options.